mmu-webdesign/awdd2-2022-group5/3_design_and_prototyping/page-mockup.md

 Please add at least one artefact per group member related to the exploration of designs for your website.

 <img src="sp3-media/Mobile Phone page designs.jpg" alt="Team members" width="1000">
+Mobile Phone website design, 1 per team member as labelled.

 <img src="sp3-media/Logo-colours-experiment.jpg" alt="Team members" width="1000">
+Creating a logo and experimenting with what colours compliment each other.

 ## High Fidelity mock-up